Google Authenticator is a multifactor app for mobile devices that generates timed codes used during the Two-Step Verification process.

 - On your web browser, you can verify your login by entering the 6-digit code displayed in the mobile app.
 If desired, check the box to enable the option, "Trust this computer for 30 days" and provide a computer name, then click Authenticate.
 Learn more about managing your trusted devices.

 If your phone number has changed or mobile device used for authentication is lost, you can click I've lost my Google Authenticator device on the Multifactor Authentication window.
 Once redirected, you can enter your LastPass email address and click Send Email to be sent an email with a set of instructions on how to disable Multifactor Authentication.
 If you do not receive an email, you may have a secondary security email enabled where the email was sent instead, and/or check your spam/junk email filters.
-If you are an Enterprise user, contact your LastPass Administrator to disable it for you.
+If you are an Enterprise user, your account may have policies enforced that prevent disabling Multifactor Authentication via email.
+For these users, please contact your LastPass admin to disable it for you.